UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr_twap_or_30_day.md

 # SUMMARY

-The DVM should support price requests for the [COMPUSDCAPR-TWAP-OR-30DAY-FEB28/USD] and [COMPUSDCAPR-TWAP-OR-30DAY-MAR28/USD] price index.
+The DVM should support price requests for the [COMPUSDCAPR-TWAP-OR-30DAY-FEB28/USD] and [COMPUSDCAPR-TWAP-OR-30DAY-MAR28/USD] price indices.

 A synthetic token, referred to as 'CAR', will be created with this price identifier.

 This price index should resolve in one of two ways, depending on the DVM timestamp.

-## [COMPUSDCAPR-TWAP-OR-30DAY-FEB28/USD]
+**[COMPUSDCAPR-TWAP-OR-30DAY-FEB28/USD]**
 ```
 CUTOFF = 1614470400 # Feb 28, 2021 00:00:00 UTC
 if dvm_timestamp >= CUTOFF: